 The Compensation Committee has the sole authority to retain, at our expense, one or more third-party compensation consultants to assist the Compensation Committee in performing its responsibilities and to terminate the services of the consultant if the Compensation Committee deems it appropriate.
-In 2011, the Compensation Committee utilized the services of Frederic W. Cook & Co., Inc. to assist it in fulfilling its responsibilities.
-Frederic W. Cook & Co., Inc. was retained exclusively by the Compensation Committee and neither Frederic W. Cook & Co., Inc. nor its affiliates have been retained by management to perform any work for the Company other than projects performed at the direction of the Compensation Committee.
+In 2012, the Compensation Committee utilized the services of Frederic W. Cook & Co., Inc. to assist it in fulfilling its responsibilities.
+Frederic W. Cook & Co., Inc. was retained exclusively by the Compensation Committee and has not been retained by management to perform any work for the Company other than projects performed at the direction of the Compensation Committee.
 The Compensation Committee's consultant reviews management recommendations on compensation plans, budgets, and strategies and advises the Compensation Committee on regulations and trends in executive compensation nationally and specifically in the pharmaceutical and biopharmaceutical industries.
 The Compensation Committee's consultant benchmarks compensation for our Chief Executive Officer and other senior executives (using the Peer Group described below) and reviews senior management's compensation recommendations for other officers, including the other Named Officers, and provides general advice to the Compensation Committee on compensation matters.

 Annual salaries for the following year and year-end bonuses and stock option awards or other year-end equity awards for all employees are determined in December of each year based on Company and individual performance, as well as other factors, including compensation trends in the biotechnology industry and among our benchmark peers.
-The 2011 salaries and 2010 year-end bonuses and stock option awards for our Named Officers (other than our Senior Vice President, General Counsel and Secretary who joined the Company in September 2011) were established by the Compensation Committee in December 2010.
-In December 2011, the Compensation Committee reviewed the performance of each of the Named Officers and presented its recommendations for 2012 salaries and 2011 year-end bonuses and equity awards for the Named Officers to the non-employee members of the board of directors for concurrence.
+The 2012 salaries and 2011 year-end bonuses and stock option awards for our Named Officers were established by the Compensation Committee in December 2011.
+In December 2012, the Compensation Committee reviewed the performance of each of the Named Officers and presented its recommendations for 2013 salaries and 2012 year-end bonuses and equity awards for the Named Officers to the non-employee members of the board of directors for concurrence.
 With respect to our Chief Executive Officer, this process is formalized in the charter of the Compensation Committee, which specifies that the Compensation Committee is to annually present the proposed annual compensation of the Chief Executive Officer to the non-employee members of the board of directors for approval.